SimbaBuilds/Juniper_Web/request.md

-The assistant response will often contain cited sources in the format "Sources: [url1, url2, etc…]”.
-Please create a plan for adding parsing and display logic that adds “Sources” to the end of the assistant message as an expandable dropdown with the links.
-There is already logic that makes https urls clickable.
+Please create a plan for updating the network_success attribute of back end API requests to true on request record creation and to false on "Network Error"